Anomalous Josephson effect and rectification in junctions between Floquet topological superconductors: Introduction

 \section{Introduction}

-Floquet topological matter has drawn the attention of researchers in the last decade since novel phases of matter can be realized in these systems~\cite{lindner2011,jiang11,thakurathi13,oka19,harper20,ghosh21,bandho21,agarwal22}.
+Floquet topological matter has drawn the attention of researchers in the last decade since novel phases of matter can be realized in these systems~\cite{lindner2011,jiang11,thakurathi13,benito14,oka19,liu19,harper20,ghosh21,bandho21,agarwal22,peng21,mondal22}.
 Physical properties of a system change with time when the Hamiltonian is time dependent.
 However, for a system whose Hamiltonian changes with time periodically, the physical quantities of interest when averaged over sufficiently long time are determined by eigenstates of the unitary time evolution operator $U_{T}$ that takes the state of the system from time $t=0$ to $t=T$, where $T$ is the period.
 Such systems are termed Floquet systems, and the eigenstates of $U_T$ are called Floquet states.
 A Kitaev chain driven periodically exhibits a novel topological end mode termed $\pi$-Floquet Majorana fermion, which is an eigenstate of $U_T$ with an eigenvalue $-1$.
 Such a topological mode has no counterpart in the undriven system.
+Periodically driving planar Josephson junctions is believed to generate Floquet Majorana fermions~\cite{liu19}.
+Also, biased planar Josephson junction can generate Floquet Majorana fermions due to AC Josephson effect~\cite{peng21}.
 Anomalous end modes that are not topological can also exist in certain periodically driven Kitaev chains~\cite{saha17}.
-Adiabatically turning on the driving in Floquet systems is known to produce the states that are similar in spirit to ground states of equilibrium systems~\cite{kitagawa11,heinisch16,bandho19,bandho21}.
+Adiabatically turning on the driving in Floquet systems is known to produce states that are similar in spirit to ground states of equilibrium systems~\cite{kitagawa11,heinisch16,bandho19,bandho21}.